EugenMayer/docker-wordpress-boilerplate-simple/README.multisite.md

 If you plan adding a third site even - simple enough.

-Repeat the steps above creating `config/docker-compose-site3.yml`,
+Repeat the steps above creating `config/docker-compose-site3.yml`

  - just call the service `wordpress-site3`,
  - the volume folder `site3`
  - change the label path from `traefik.http.routers.wordpress_site2..` to `traefik.http.routers.wordpress_site3..`
  - change the `WORDPRESS_DB_NAME: site2` to `WORDPRESS_DB_NAME: site3`
+ - create the database `site3` with the credentials
  - and the env file `WORDPRESS_SITE_3_DOMAIN` ..

 you get it.
 Then put this in your `.env` file